 Now, in some form at least, Luyties can lie forever with the woman who wouldn’t have him.
 Over time, the marble statue gradually eroded due to weather, and so it was later placed in the glass box we see it in now.

 Another notable mausoleum entombs Frederick Wallace Paramore (1855 – 1916).
 His family founded the St. Louis Compress Company in 1873, the largest cotton compress company in the country.
-The whimsical mausoleum almost looks like its own little castle.
+His mausoleum almost looks like its own little castle.

 For fans of Egyptology, the Tate Mausoleum is one of the most interesting at the cemetery.
 Constructed in 1907, it inters Frank N. Tate, a prominent theater tycoon who ran theaters in St. Louis, Chicago and New York.